 Edible and beverage brands

-Cannabar will feature a wellness line centered around snacks such as chocolate, granola and protein bars, brownies and cookies, all in snack-sized and regular-sized formats.
+Cannabar is expected to feature a wellness line centered around snacks such as chocolate, granola and protein bars, brownies and cookies, all in snack-sized and regular-sized formats.

-Gummyz, as the name suggests, will offer consumers cannabis-infused candies, chewables and gummy candies.
+Gummyz, as the name suggests, intends to offer consumers cannabis-infused candies, chewables and gummy candies.

-Liquid CBD will offer a line of CBD-infused water, vitamin water and other hydration beverages.
-The brand will offer four flavors.
+Liquid CBD plans to offer a line of CBD-infused water, vitamin water and other hydration beverages.
+The brand is expected to offer four flavors.

 Earth Magic is Cannara’s line of cosmeceutical products.
-The line will include topicals, lip balms and dermal creams.
+The line is expected to include topicals, lip balms and dermal creams.
 The company has developed two formulations for their products, one with soothing properties and the other for pain relief.

-Floragel will be Cannara’s line of CBD softgels and tinctures for those looking to self-medicate and find relief for anxiety, stress and sleeplessness, among others.
+Floragel is expected to be Cannara’s line of CBD softgels and tinctures for those looking to self-medicate and find relief for anxiety, stress and sleeplessness, among others.

-Pet Leaf will be marketed to pet owners looking to take care of their furry companions with natural ingredients.
-The product line will include pet treats, wellness oils and other care products.
+Pet Leaf is to be marketed to pet owners looking to take care of their furry companions with natural ingredients.
+The product line is expected to include pet treats, wellness oils and other care products.

 Entering the US Hemp and CBD Market